bens545/RITWeek/README.md

 ## Credits

-Thanks to Corbin Malloux for creating `what-week`.
+Thanks to Corbin Mailloux for creating `what-week`.
 It's what this project is based off of, and original inspiration for the application.

 ## Liscense